 Quick biology lesson: the deltoid muscle has three main muscle “heads” – the anterior head, lateral head, and posterior head– that all need to be exercised so that you build bigger, even shoulders.

-So, stop neglecting your lateral head – here are six side delt exercises to give you shoulder boulders.
+So, stop neglecting your lateral head – here are six side delt workouts to give you shoulder boulders.

 The Side Plank is great for your side deltoids, but the addition of an arm raise in this exercise is a smart way to work out both side delts simultaneously.